-Commercial expenses increased by \$0.8 million, or 69%, for the three months ended September 30, 2019 and by \$4.1 million, or 176% for the nine months ended September 30, 2019 when compared to the same periods in 2018.
-During these three and ninemonth periods, commercial expenses reflect increased commercial headcount and related costs, increase in additional commercial and market research, increases in the scope of our patient advocacy activities, and costs of a medical affairs team focused on engaging key opinion leaders' and raising disease awareness.
+Commercial expenses during the three months ended March 31, 2020 remained consistent when compared to the same period in 2019.
+Commercial expenses reflect commercial headcount and related costs, commercial and market research efforts, patient advocacy activities, and the development of a medical affairs team focused on engaging key opinion leaders' and raising disease awareness.
+These efforts have stayed consistent during the three months ended March 31, 2020 compared to the three months ended March 31, 2019.